Markov switching zero-inflated space-time multinomial models for comparing multiple infectious diseases: Inferential Procedure

+We specified a conjugate inverse-Wishart prior for $\bm{\Sigma}$ with $K$ degrees of freedom and identity matrix, as it implies the correlations in $\bm{\Sigma}$ have marginal uniform prior distributions \citep{gelman_bayesian_2013}. {For all non-bounded parameters, such as the intercepts and covariate effects, we used wide normal priors with a standard deviation of 5.
+For the precisions $1/\sigma^2_k$ we used conjugate $\text{gamma}(.1,.1)$ priors.}

-As the joint posterior is not available in closed form, we resorted to Markov chain Monte Carlo (MCMC) methods, in particular, we used a hybrid Gibbs sampling algorithm with some steps of the Metropolis-Hastings algorithm to sample from it.
+As the joint posterior is not available in closed form, we resorted to Markov chain Monte Carlo (MCMC) methods; in particular, we used a hybrid Gibbs sampling algorithm with some steps of the Metropolis-Hastings algorithm to sample from it.
 The full details of the Gibbs sampler are given in SM Section 3.
 We sampled all of $\bm{S}^*$ jointly from $p(\bm{S}^*|\bm{v},\bm{y})$ using the FFBS algorithm for Markov switching models \citep{chibCalculatingPosteriorDistributions1996}.
 We found our MCMC algorithm mixed much faster when jointly sampling $\bm{S}^*$ compared to sampling each presence indicator individually.
-This is typically the case for Markov switching models \citep{fruhwirth-schnatterFiniteMixtureMarkov2006} and was one of our main motivations for reparametrizing the MS-ZIARMN model as a Markov switching model.
+This is typically the case for Markov switching models \citep{fruhwirth-schnatterFiniteMixtureMarkov2006}, and was one of our main motivations for reparametrizing the MS-ZIARMN model as a Markov switching model.

 Our MCMC algorithm was implemented using the R package Nimble \citep{valpineProgrammingModelsWriting2017}.
 We implemented the FFBS algorithm using Nimble's custom sampler feature.
 All other MCMC samplers mentioned in SM Section 3 are built into Nimble.
-All code and data are available on GitHub \url{https://github.com/Dirk-Douwes-Schultz/MS_ZIARMN_code}.
+All code and data are available on GitHub \url{https://github.com/Dirk-Douwes-Schultz/MS_ZIARMN_code}. {In SM Section 4, we provide a simulation study, which shows that our proposed Gibbs sampler can recover the true parameters of an MS-ZIARMN model that is specified like in our motivating example in Section 4. }